 Saturn ION owners have reported 14 problems related to wiring (under the electrical system category).
+The most recently reported issues are listed below.

 Tl-the contact owns a 2006 Saturn Ion.
 The contact stated that the key was stuck in the run position and was unable to shut off the vehicle.
 In addition, the key would become stuck in the ignition and he would be unable to release the key.
 The contact also stated that the he would have to unhook the wiring harness to shut off the vehicle.
 The vehicle was included in NHTSA campaign number: 14v171000 (electrical system) however, the part to do the repair was unavailable.
 The manufacturer was not notified of the failure.
 The approximate failure mileage was 108,000.
 Ne.